 Aim

-Durham PPC was tasked with addressing anti-social behavior (ASB) in specific areas of County Durham and Darlington, utilising a portion of the recent Home Office funding.
-To evaluate the effectiveness of their hotspot policing initiatives, they commissioned MMC to conduct a comprehensive research project, before and after their current action plan to tackle ASB.
+Durham PCC was tasked with addressing anti-social behavior (ASB) in specific areas of County Durham and Darlington.
+To evaluate the effectiveness of their hotspot policing initiatives, they commissioned MMC to conduct a comprehensive research project, both before and after their existing action plan to tackle ASB.

 Work